 But I was so close to the peak!
 I hesitantly decided to follow up another German with whom I had a quick chat.
-After a while I saw that he took out his climbing rope!
-At this point I decided to retreat as my adrenaline demand was met and my arms started getting tired.
+After a while I saw that he took out his climbing rope.
+The artificial iron facilitations ended!

-The drawback of Ceria Merlone klettersteig is that you need to climb down the exact same way you climbed up.
+The drawback of Ceria Merlone klettersteig is that you need to descend the exact same way you climbed up .
 When I was climbing up I was a bit fed up with ladders.
-Ironically, while climbing down all I wanted was some more ladders - going down along vertical via ferrata trail isn't my favourite thing.
+Ironically, while climbing down all I wanted was some more ladders - going down along vertical via ferrata trail isn't my favorite thing.

 When safe down on the ground I was a bit disappointed I didn't make it to the top.
 Standing there and contemplating the vertical wall of Cima Cadin di Nord-Est, I saw my fellow German climber approaching.
 Joy of joys, he said it was good decision to retreat - the final part of Ceria Merlone trail isn't equipped with usual via ferrata safety stuff.
 Well, it happens in Dolomites...

-This via ferrata is fairly quick (probably thanks to the ladders) - getting to the top takes about 50 minutes.
-The difference of height is rather big - it's 750 metres.
+This via ferrata is fairly quick to hike (probably thanks to the ladders) - getting to the top takes about 50 minutes.
+The height difference is rather big - it's 750 metres .
 If you look at these two numbers, you can guess that the trail's steep.

 Have you ever hiked via ferrata trail?
 Did you like it?